Donate Now!

 Police Records Vulnerable Sector Check

-Throughout your medical school program, you will serve vulnerable populations.
-In an effort to protect these vulnerable people against potential risk of harm, the Ontario Faculties of Medicine and many clinical agencies require that you provide confirmation of the absence of a criminal conviction or outstanding criminal charges.
+Throughout their medical school program, students will serve vulnerable populations.
+In an effort to protect these vulnerable people against potential risk of harm, the Ontario Faculties of Medicine and many clinical agencies require that students provide confirmation of the absence of a criminal conviction or outstanding criminal charges.

-You are required to complete and submit the results of your Police Records Check, including a Vulnerable Sector Screening, at your own expense.
+Incoming students are required to complete and submit the results of their Police Records Check, including a Vulnerable Sector Screening, at their own expense.

-At the beginning of each subsequent academic year in the MD program, you will be required to sign a Criminal Records and Disclosure form to confirm that there has been no change in the information contained in the Police Records Check.
+At the beginning of each subsequent academic year in the UME (MD degree) program, students will be required to sign a Criminal Records and Disclosure form to confirm that there has been no change in the information contained in the Police Records Check.

 For more information about obtaining a Police Records Check with a Vulnerable Sector Screening, contact your local police agency.